DevOpsBootcamp/website/source/about.rst

 .. _about:

 About
 =====

 What is DevOps?
 ---------------

-**DevOps** is a hybrid of skills from both Software Development (Dev) and Computer Operations (ops) intended to meet the unique demands of `cloud computing`_. *Software Developer* and *Systems Administrator* are no longer mutually exclusive job titles.
-Devs need more ops knowledge to understand how their application will run in the real world.
-Admins need more dev knowledge to design infrastructure that fit an app's needs efficiently and effectively.
+**DevOps** is a hybrid of skills from both Software Development (Dev) and Computer Operations (Ops) intended to meet the unique demands of `cloud computing`_. *Software Developer* and *Systems Administrator* are no longer mutually exclusive job titles.
+Devs need more Ops knowledge to understand how their application will run in the real world.
+Admins need more Dev knowledge to design infrastructure that fit an app's needs efficiently and effectively.
 To top it off site reliability engineers and many modern security roles require at least a little background in both development and